How to Maintain the Humidity of Your Home

 If you have the opposite problem and humidity levels in your home are too high, you have a number of options as well.
 The first is to install a dehumidifier, which operates exactly like a humidifier in reverse, sucking water from the air.
 These are an effective solution for smaller spaces, but you’ll have to remember to empty the tank once it is full.
 Most systems will carry a warning light letting you know when it's time to do this.

 Finally, don’t be afraid to get a little creative with your dehumidifying strategies.
-If you have a crawl space with a dirt floor, cover it a vapor barrier.
+If you have a crawl space with a dirt floor, cover it with a vapor barrier.
 Also, consider adding a few Boston ferns to your home.
 These houseplants are especially adept at absorbing water from the air.

 Whether your home is too humid or not humid enough, you don't have to suffer in these less-than-favorable conditions.
 With a few simple remedies, your house can be more comfortable in no time.